jconnelly/Blockchain/README.md

 # Welcome to my Blockchain demonstration repository
 This repository is put together to demonstrate my skills in both Ethereum Solidity and Hyperledger Fabric.
 I have included a number of different elements to demonstrate as part of the standard SDLC process (plus business requirements).

 __NOTE:__  There will be both an Ethereum and Hyperledger Fabric implementation committed to this repository.
-The initial implementation that is being flushed out is for an Ethereum implementation using Solidity.
+The initial implementation that is being flushed out is for an Ethereum implementation using Solidity, Truffle frameworks and Mocha for testing.
 Following the completion of this will be the Hyperledger Fabric implementation with a deployable .BNA file that can be run on IBM's Bluemix DAPP.

 These include:
-## 1. Application Design
+## 1. Application Overview
 ## 2. Blockchain Requirements Analysis
 ## 3. Blockchain Architecture
 ## 4. Blockchain Development